Huiyicc/armadillo-code/README.md

 **CAVEAT:**
 the above policy applies only to the public API described in the documentation.
-Any functionality within Armadillo which is _not explicitly_ described in the public API documentation is considered as internal implementation details, and may be changed or removed without notice.
+Any functionality within Armadillo which is _not explicitly_ described in the public API documentation is considered as internal implementation detail, and may be changed or removed without notice.

 ---